stevenjowens/lambda-moo-programming/tutorials/lambda-moo-steven-owens-guide.md

 ### Threading, Ticks and Tasks

 Like just about all computers, MOO doesn't really do many things at once, it just fakes it.
 Unlike other systems, MOO uses a rather distinctive approach to faking it.
 It's not _really_ multitasking, but it fakes it rather well, especially for a multi-user, multi-coder system.
+(EDIT: aaaand now it's 2023 and multicore CPUs have been everywhere for a decade or two, so the above "just about all computers" is no longer technically true, but it's still the way MOO works.)

 At any given point in time, the MOO server is running only one verb invocation.
 This is called a task.
 What happens if that task gets out of hand?
 What if some idiot codes a verb to calculate pi to the final decimal place?